Tips for Researching

-Society of Genealogists, 14 Charterhouse Buildings, Goswell Road,
+Society of Genealogists, 14 Charterhouse Buildings, Goswell Road, London,

-Index and Boyd's Marriage Index.
+Boyd's Marriage Index.
 A full day searching costs £18 (2018) for

 non-members, although you can visit for 2 hours (£5) or 4 hours £10) and

 membership costing £56.
 See website for opening hours & further details

 of the info they hold at www.sog.org.uk

 Church of Jesus Christ of Latter Day Saints main

 UK National Archives can provide you with valuable information on a wide